jeffreykanemitsu/printf/README.md

 #### Mandatory ####

-**1. Education is when you read the fine print.
+1. **Education is when you read the fine print.
 Experience is what you get if you don't.**

 	* [ ] Handle the following conversion specifiers:
 		* [ ] d